dominicfarr/minima_guides/minima_ec2/step1/index.md

 ![](launchEC2Wizard.png)

-Press 👆 the Launch instance.
 The configuration form will appear.

 ```
 You can leave the values AWS preselected for much of the configuration 👍